 2. Fish Farming

-Fish farming is an ideal business idea for investors with available land, and it doesn’t always require a body of water.
+Fish farming is an ideal business idea for investors with available land, and it doesn’t always require a large body of water.
 You can start a fish farm either by creating fish ponds or investing in fish tanks; it’s a highly scalable business idea.
 Once you have the proper knowledge of fish raising, you will be able to decide the type of fish to raise.
-According to FinModelsLab, a well-run fish farm can produce a return on investment (ROI) of 5%–10%.
+According to FinModelsLab, a well-run fish farm can produce a return on investment (ROI) of 15% to 40% annually, with many fish farmers achieving a full return on their investment within three to five years.

 Fish such as tilapia, cod, trout, and catfish are popular because they are easy to raise and in high demand.
 Small-scale farms are the usual suppliers of fish in their local supermarkets and restaurants.